rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 }
 ```

-<span class="caption">Listing 19-29: Specifying which trait's `fly` method we
+<span class="caption">Listing 19-29: Specifying which trait’s `fly` method we
 want to call</span>

 Specifying the trait name before the method name clarifies to Rust which
 implementation of `fly` we want to call.
 We could also choose to write
 `Human::fly(&person)`, which is equivalent to `person.fly()` that we had in
-Listing 19-28, but is a bit longer to write if we don't need to disambiguate.
+Listing 19-28, but is a bit longer to write if we don’t need to disambiguate.

 Running this code will print: